DM66 – V0.2 – Documentation and assembly guide

 Bottom Board

-Resistors are all mounted vertically (one leg is straight while the other is bent at 180°).
-Be gentle while bending the lead and do not pinch it.
+All resistors are mounted vertically (one leg straight, the other bent 180°).
+Be gentle when bending the leads, and do not pinch them.

-B1 and B2 are useless and can be ignored.
+B1 and B2 (ferrite beads) are not used and can be left unpopulated.

 Calibration and first tests